olemoudi/olemoudi.github.io/_posts/2018-11-13-Why-you-cannot-battle-Phishing-with-user-awareness-campaigns.md

 So let's say after your awareness campaign your users actually glance at the address bar (which is assuming a lot).
 First, are they able to do that?
 There is a [ton of situations](https://insights.sei.cmu.edu/cert/2016/08/the-risks-of-google-sign-in-on-ios-devices.html) where you are just out of luck with no clear indicator of who is actually receiving your credentials

-n some other cases, you are being deceived by UI bugs:
+In some other cases, you are being deceived by UI bugs:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">RT if you think the address bar should display an origin.  <a href="https://twitter.com/msftsecresponse?ref_src=twsrc%5Etfw">@msftsecresponse</a> says it shouldn&#39;t.  =( <a href="https://t.co/qv4fuGW2ct">pic.twitter.com/qv4fuGW2ct</a></p>&mdash; baseband javascript rce nightmare scenario (@randomdross) <a href="https://twitter.com/randomdross/status/704366020610228225?ref_src=twsrc%5Etfw">February 29, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Even the size of your screen matters: